-For six years I have ‘supervised’ people of diverse genders and racial backgrounds, and people whose educational background, theoretical framework, and work context are different than mine.
-I have supported workers who do community outreach alongside 2SLGBTTQIA youth, people who work in health care settings, mental health, addictions and folks who are in private practice.
+For 6 years I have ‘supervised’ people of diverse genders and racial backgrounds, and people whose educational background, theoretical framework, and work context are different than mine.
+I have supported workers who do community outreach alongside 2SLGBTTQIA youth, people who work in health care settings, mental health, harm reduction and folks who are in private practice.
 After 6 years of engaging in ‘supervision’ conversations, I still feel the same, in terms of how these conversations move me.
 I am not the same person at the end of a conversation with a supervisee (co-learner) that I was at the beginning.
 For the purposes of this page I will refer to people who are commonly referred to as ‘supervisees’ as co-learners, as this is how I see the two-way learning relationship I have with the people with whom I consult.

 My Philosophy of Supervision

-By inviting ‘supervisees’/co-learners to question some of the taken-for-granted ways of thinking about this work (i.e. the histories behind certain practices or ideas; whose benefit these practices or ideas are in service of; at what, or whose cost; and how or in what ways these practices fit and/or do not fit with their own preferred ways of working), therapists and community workers have expressed that they have come away from our conversations with a deeper sense of their preferred ways of being in this work.
+By inviting ‘supervisees’/co-learners to question some of the taken-for-granted ways of thinking about this work (i.e. the histories behind certain practices or ideas; whose benefit these practices or ideas serve; at what, or whose cost; and how or in what ways these practices fit and/or do not fit with their own preferred ways of working), therapists and community workers have expressed that they have come away from our conversations with a deeper sense of their preferred ways of being in this work.